 I have been waiting since last year to share this perfect pumpkin cake on the blog!
-We've tested it so many times to make sure it is absolutely perfect in texture and flavor, and it is!
-I've truly never, ever tasted a pumpkin cake with more flavor and the perfectly soft and moist texture.
-The cinnamon cream cheese frosting is really easy to make also, as is the cake itself.
-I also really love Pumpkin Bread and our Pumpkin Cookies but if you're going to make one pumpkin dessert from our blog this season, make it this cake!
+We’ve tested it so many times to make sure it is absolutely perfect in texture and flavor, and it is!
+This cake has a soft, velvety texture with the perfect amount of sweetness and pumpkin spice!
+I’ve truly never, ever tasted a pumpkin cake with more flavor and the perfectly soft and moist texture.
+The cinnamon cream cheese frosting is rich, creamy and really easy to make also, as is the cake itself.
+I also really love Pumpkin Pancakes and our Easy Pumpkin Soup but if you’re going to make one pumpkin dessert from our blog this season, make it this cake!

 How to Make Pumpkin Cake:

 First, grab yourself two large bowls, a 9×13 inch baking dish and either a good whisk or a hand mixer.
 You can of course do this in your stand mixer if that’s what you prefer.